codoworks/go-boilerplate/README.md

 }
 ```

-All of the above functions will return an error if they cannot perform what they're supposed to do, that's useful to inform the user if the data they're looking for exists or is stored.
-For detailed utilization of these functions, have a look the handlers section.
+All of the above functions will return an error if they cannot perform what they're supposed to.
+That's useful to inform users if the data they're looking for exists or is stored.
+For detailed utilisation of these functions, check out the handlers folder.

-These functions are not abstracted to allow granular control over each model as each individual model can quickly morph into something very large with child elements, preload functions and pagination.
+These functions are not abstracted to allow granular control over each model, as each individual model can quickly morph into something very large with child elements, preload functions and pagination.

 #### Model Accessibility